intel/nauta/docs/user-guide/actions/working_with_datasets.md

 | output-shared	| /mnt/output/root/public |	read/write |	read/write |
 | input-output-ro | | read |	read |

-## Uploading and Using Shared Dataset Example
+## Uploading and Using Dataset Example

 The default configuration is to mount local folders to a Nauta user's private input and output storage folders.
 Execute the the following steps to mount a local folder,`my-input`, to Nauta storage so that input data can be referenced from the storage when performing training.